redhat-cop/rhis-code/docs/branch_standards.md

     development.
 These branches should be tested and merged into development branch.

--   hotfix branch can be created directly from the master branch in the event of a critical bug or issue in production.
+-   hotfix branch can be created directly from the main branch in the event of a critical bug or issue in production.
 Hotfixes should be kept minimal to reduce the risk of introducing new problems.
+Once the hotfix is completed, it should be merged into both the main and development branches.

-Once the hotfix is completed, it should be merged into both the master and development branches.
+-   documentation branch can be created directly from the main branch in the event of a critical bug or issue in production.
+Hotfixes should be kept minimal to reduce the risk of introducing new problems.
+Once the hotfix is completed, it should be merged into both the main and development branches.

 ![gitflow](images/branch_standard.jpg)